 Furthermore, the ATF is only allowed to review a gun dealer's records once every year, and even then often lack the manpower to follow through (source).
 That lack of reporting can make it easy for criminals to simply swing by and load up the truck with AK-47s before hitting McDonald's for their morning hash browns.
 Many efforts to strengthen such gun laws have historically petered out.

-While the fight for stricter gun laws is still going on in Congress, the ATF is trying to make do with the amount of power that they have.
-That being said, the ATF is not immune to abuses of power.
+While fights over gun laws are still going on in Congress, the ATF is trying to make do with the amount of power that they have.
+That being said, the ATF isn't immune to abuses of power.
 Like many other law enforcement agencies, the ATF hasn't been immune to scandal, including accusations of searching people's property without a warrant, falsifying documents, and giving inaccurate testimonies.
 Even the ATF has to deal with some rotten apples.